SiclaitGitHub/ticket-lifecycle/README.md

 <p>
 2. Address tickets as a Help Desk professional

--Log back into the "Admin Panel" of the osTicket admin interface using this URL "http://localhost/osTicket/scp/login.php"
+- Log back into the "Admin Panel" of the osTicket admin interface using this URL "http://localhost/osTicket/scp/login.php"
+- The tickets created via the user interface should be visible.
 </p>
 <br />